Get insider access

 1.1 lbs

 The Logitech G535 have a comfortable fit.
-They're fairly light, the ski band headband design distributes weight well, and they don't clamp onto your ears too tightly.
+They're fairly light, the ski-band headband design distributes weight well, and the ear cups don't clamp onto your ears too tightly.
 You can also adjust the hinges to help accommodate larger heads.
 However, the ear cups have a limited range of motion, and the headphones themselves are a bit big, so they may not fit you well if you have a small head.
 In addition, the headband strap has a limited range of adjustment, as there are only two settings that you can use to tweak its height.

 5.6